 Just like more traditional rods, there isn’t one that is the clear winner over all others.
 There are just so many fishing pole options out there – it would be near impossible to choose a definitive winner.

 But most telescopic fishing rods in the review above could be classed as the best – if they work for you.

 How do you put fishing line on a telescopic rod?

-It really isn’t that much different from how you feed line through a normal rod.
-Simply extend the rod to its full length and proceed as normal.
+It really isn’t that much different from how you feed a line through a normal rod.
+Simply extend the collapsible fishing rod to its full length and proceed as normal.